jadevanh/healthyrecipes-analysis/README.md

 ---
 ## Bivariate Analysis
 This is a plot that describles the distrivbutions of Calories in recipies that are tagged "Unhealthly" (red) vs "Healthy" (green).
+From this plot, we see the trend that the distribtution of unhealthy recipies have a higher number of calories, while the healthy recipes tend to have fewer calories.

+<iframe
+  src="assets/colorCalorieCrop.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 Note that due to a high number of outliers, we have cropped the range of the plot to be between 0 and 2000 calories, as that is typical daily intake.
 <iframe
-  src="assets/bivar_box.html"
+  src="assets/colorCalorieFull.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

 We were also interested in the scatter plot between calories and carbohydrates. this gives us insight into how the two nurtients are related, and if there is any pattern when looking at the dots between healthy and unhealthy recipes based on these variables.
+Looking at the plot, we noticed that there is a slight upward trend between the two variables, and many of the recipies with lower calories are seen as healthy, over the recipes that have high calories.
 <iframe
   src="assets/colorCalorieScatterp.html"
   width="800"